Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Content Access Period

 The third advantage is Princeton Review’s content access period.
-When you purchase their Core Concepts GMAT course, you receive 365 days of access.
+When you purchase their live course (called Core Concepts), you receive 365 days of access.

 Princeton Review GMAT video lesson